sspickle/genlatex/README.md

 This year I'm trying to generate quizzes automatically to the degree possible.

-I've cooked up a templating scheme using [jijna2](https://jinja.palletsprojects.com/en/2.11.x/)
+I've cooked up a templating scheme using [jijna2](https://jinja.palletsprojects.com/en/2.11.x/) that works with LaTeX templates.

 This [article](http://eosrei.net/articles/2015/11/latex-templates-python-and-jinja2-generate-pdfs) was very helpful.